Coca-Cola Mascot graphic

 The Santa Coca-Cola Mascot, illustrated by Haddon Sundblom, is a jovial old man with rosy cheeks, a white beard, and a twinkle in his eye.

-The Coca-Cola Company chose Santa as its mascot because his likeness is universally synonymous with the "most wonderful time of the year".
+The company chose Santa as its Coca-Cola Mascot because his likeness is universally synonymous with the "most wonderful time of the year".

-Also, due to a decrease in sales during the 1931 winter season, the company wanted to change the fact that people mainly thought of Coca-Cola as a summer refreshment.
+Also, due to a decrease in sales during the 1931 winter season, the company wanted to change the fact that people thought of Coca-Cola as a summer beverage.

-To remedy that limitation, it paired Coca-Cola with Santa Claus and Christmas.
-That way its soda would also be thought of as a winter drink.
+To remedy that, it paired Coca-Cola with Santa Claus and Christmas.
+That way its soda would also be thought of as a winter refreshment.

-Accordingly, a special wintertime campaign was devised featuring Santa drinking Coca-Cola.
-Here's an example of a winter print ad placed in The Saturday Evening Post, The New Yorker, Ladies Home Journal, and National Geographic.
+Accordingly, a special wintertime campaign was devised with Santa drinking Coca-Cola.
+Here's an example of a winter print ad:

 "Away with a Tired Thirsty Face.